st10489831-Mahlatse-Mokabane/IMAD-Assignment-2/README.md

 <li><b>Provide a Low-Stress Learning Environment:</b> Without the stress of official tests, users can study history at their own speed, which may increase their own motivation and enjoyment.</li>
 <br>
 THE DESIGN OF THE APP:
 <li>The design aims to provide a fun, instructive, and simple experience that enables users to study and assess their historical knowledge.
 The app's design blends visual appeal, individualized advancement, and interactive learning to make history approachable and entertaining for users of all ages.</li>
+<li>The app has a background image on all the interface screen to make it more engaging and fun.</li>
+<li>The app has eight screens four of which are part of tghe user interface and the other four are the kotlin screens which is the funcinabilty of the app.</li>
+<li>The first screen which is the welcome screen has two buttons</li>
+<li>The quiz screen has two buttons which are placed horizontaly and one more button played below the two buttons.</li>
+<li>The pints screen has two buttons as well, which are placed below one another.</li>
+<li>Then the last screen which is evaulate has textviews to display all questions and answers.</li>
 <br>
 HOW THE APP WORKS:
 <li>Firstly open the application you will see the welcome screen which has the welcome message and app dresciption and two buttons which are "lets go" and "stop"  buttons.</li>
 <li>Then you will click the "lets go" button and it will take you to a second screen which is the Quiz Screen.</li>
 <li>The first question will be displayed on the quiz sreen then you click the either one of the button "true" or "false".</li>